Baring Asset Management (BAM) is considering launching sector-based and hedge fund vehicles. The new...

 Other departures from BAM have included Chris Poyle, head of UK equities, and Will Braman, chief investment officer, as well as Mark Latham, head of global resources.

 Rob Page, marketing director at BAM, said: "The spate of departures we have suffered has been for a number of reasons.
-Several have been prompted by our refusal to allow them to run hedge funds on which they would be remunerated on an individual basis.
+Several have been prompted by our refusal to allow them to run hedge funds on which they were remunerated on an individual basis.

 "We feel that for an investment manager running emerging market pooled funds and segregated portfolios to also run a hedge fund of that type would be a conflict of interests for both the client and the manager.